-The GPSDO example program is a GPS Disciplined Oscillator program that turns your RFzero into a reference oscillator.
+The GPSDO program is a GPS Disciplined Oscillator program that turns your RFzero into a reference oscillator.
 This way you can lock your instruments and radio equipment to a common frequency typically 10 MHz.

-A four lines and 20 characters LCD can be connected showing the UTC, local time and GPS status.
+A display can be connected showing the time and GPS status.
 This way you will have a nice and accurate lab or shack clock too.

 The configuration is done via the USB port.
 It is possible to wait for the RFzero to warm up for up to 255 s before outputting the signal.
 It is also possible to wait for the GPS to be valid before outputting the signal.